codebutut/autologin-js/README.md

 13. Done

 # Note
-If you stuck when trying to login, change your gmail login page to English language
+If you stuck when trying to login, change your gmail login page to English (US) language